Code-Institute-Submissions/MileStoneProject-2/Readme.md

 ### Small Device layout change

-On a smaller device, It looked horrible from a design point to have the image before the title text.
+On a smaller device, from a design point it looks better to have the image before the title text.
 It took a while and help from the Slack Community to get it to the finished product.

     1. open index.html in browser window:
     2. drag window so that the size of the browser changes width to see the change